jackfrys/Hot-Cold/README.md

 Current production iOS binaries can be downloaded from the [App Store](https://itunes.apple.com/us/app/hot-+-cold/id979447640?mt=8).
 Pre-release builds are occasionally accessible via TestFlight.

-The Android version of Hot + Cold can be found [here](https://github.com/dan3944/HotColdAndroid).

 Please do not commercially distribute Hot + Cold source files or binaries.